Jamboaye River

-The Jamboaye River is a river in the province of Aceh in northern Sumatra, Indonesia, about 1600 km northwest of the capital Jakarta.
+The Jamboaye River is a river in the province of Aceh in northern Sumatra, Indonesia, about 1,600 km northwest of the capital Jakarta.

+Krueng Jambo Aye is a major river of the Jambo Aye River Basin, covering an area of approximately 4640 km2 with a perimeter of 539 km.
+It spans parts of Aceh Tengah Regency, Bener Meriah Regency, Aceh Timur Regency, and Aceh Utara Regency.
+The topography of the Jambo Aye River Basin is predominantly mountainous with steep slopes, particularly in the upper and middle regions, which are located in Aceh Tengah Regency and Bener Meriah Regency.

 Geography

-The river flows in the northern area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the northern area of Sumatra which has a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is April, when the average temperature is around 26 °C, and the coldest is December, at 22 °C. The average annual rainfall is 3766 mm.
 The wettest month is December, with an average of 651 mm rainfall, and the driest is June, with 137 mm rainfall.